monash-emu/summer/README.md

 Summer is a compartmental disease modelling framework, written in Python.
 It provides a high-level API to build and run models.
 Features include:

-- A variety of inter-compartmental flows (infections, sojourn, fractional, births, deaths, imports)
+- A variety of inter-compartmental flows (infections, sojourn, transitions, births, deaths, imports)
 - Force of infection multipliers (frequency, density)
 - Post-processing of compartment sizes into derived outputs
 - Stratification of compartments, including: